 WEBSITES ON RAISING THIRD CULTURE KIDS:

 The International Society of Missionary Kids is a ministry of Assemblies of God churches and is designed to meet the needs of MKs within their organization.
-Though much of the information is specific to AOG MKs (scholarships, mission trips), the site does contain helpful information on schooling options and resources.
+Though much of the information is specific to AG MKs (scholarships, mission trips), the site does contain a helpful education resource and some other resources.

-"The mission of Interaction International is to be a catalyst and a resource working cooperatively in the development of programs, services and publications to provide and contribute to an ongoing flow of care that meets the needs of Third Culture Kids (TCKs) and internationally mobile families."
-To fulfull this goal, Interaction International publishes Among Worlds Magazine, a magazine for adult TCKs, and have available back issues of Interact Magazine, which addresses issues in TCK education and care, and their website has suggestions of books to use with children about TCK issues as well as a book list for internationally mobile adduces and a directory of international therapists familiar with the TCK experience.
+Interaction International publishes Among Worlds Magazine, a magazine for TCKs and their parents, and Interact Magazine, which addresses issues in TCK education and care.
+Their website has suggestions of books and articles about TCK issues as well as a book list for internationally mobile adduces and a directory of international therapists familiar with the TCK experience.
 Additionally, they run seminars on transitioning to college, educational planning, issues related to MK care, re-entry for adults, and training those within the church who care for overseas missionaries.

 TCK World contains the research of Dr. Ruth Useem who coined the term Third Culture Kids.
 Also included on the website are teleclasses and articles, some of which require only an email address to access, others requiring a membership.

 Cross Cultural Kids is the blog of Ruth Van Renken, co-author of Third Culture Kids: Growing up Among Worlds.
 It contains information about TCKs, resources for them, and Van Renken's work.